9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 4. Selling Digital Products

 So far, we’ve covered blog monetization strategies that involve partnering with another company to promote their products or services.
-But what about creating your own products to sell?
+But what about creating your products to sell?

 Digital products to sell on your blog could include: